AstrobioMike/AstrobioMike.github.io/R/basics.md

 <center><img src="{{ site.url }}/images/R_basic.png"></center>
 <br>
-Just to note, the "[1]" you're seeing to the left of the output is an "index" number.
-As we go further you'll see why these are useful, but for now just know it's a counter for how many iterms are returned by a command, and that for each row of output it lists the "index" number of the first item of that row.
+And, just to note, the `[1]` you're seeing to the left of the output is an "index" number.
+As we go further you'll see why these are useful, but for now just know it's a counter for how many iterms are returned by a command, and that for each row of output it lists the "index" number of the first item of that row – and here we only have 1 row of output.
 <br>

 ---
 <br>
 # Assigning variables
+Most of the time R acts on things that are stored in variables; in R, these specific things that are stored in variables are referred to as "objects".
+These objects can be of different types, and the type of object you are working with, and the type of data within an object, determines what you can and can't do with that object.
+This should all seem pretty nebulous at first, at least it was for me, so don't worry about it too much right now.
+We'll cover this a little bit moving forward here, but mostly as you start to spend more time bumping into error messages and googling what's up, you'll find that these concepts pretty quickly come into focus.

-R acts on objects that are stored in variables.
-These objects can hold different "classes" of data that determine what they can do and what can be done to them, and we'll get into a little bit as we go.
-We assign values to variables, and name them, as shown in the following code block.
-Here we're naming the variable "x", and giving it a value of 4.
+In R, we assign values to variables and name them using the assignment operator ( `<-` ) as shown in the following code block.
+Here we're naming the variable "x" (arbitrarily), and giving it a value of 4.
+(Feel free to do this in the "console" or in the "source" pane.)

 ```R
 x <- 4
 ```

-When you execute the command, it should print in the console pane, and now in your environment pane you should see there is a variable there called "x" (named arbitrarily).
+When you execute the command, it should print in the console pane, and now in your "environment" pane you should see there is a variable there called "x".
 For a note on syntax, it doesn't matter if you put spaces or not between the variable name, the assignment operator ( `<-` ), and the value you're assigning to it.
-But generally it makes the code easier to read if you do, and it is good practice to make things as easy to read as possible for others who may be looking at it in the future.
+But generally it makes the code easier to read if you do, and it is good practice to make things as easy to read as possible for the sake others (and yourself) who may be looking at it in the future.

-Now that we have the value 4 stored in the variable "x", we can do stuff with it.
+Now that we have the value "4" stored in the variable "x", we can use the variable name in functions.
 Here's some examples doing the same calculations we performed above, but now with our variable.

 ```R
 x